 Endowment contributions are recorded as a direct increase in net assets.
-Realized and unrealized investment income earned on endowment investments is deferred and recognized as revenue in the year in which the related expenses are incurred by the Foundation.
+Realized and unrealized investment income earned on endowment investments and restricted for specific purposes is deferred and recognized as revenue in the year in which the related expenses are incurred by the Foundation.